-For example, you ride a bicycle on the sidewalk and crashed into a pedestrian while turning.
-As a result, he got injured and his arm had to be operated on.
+For example, you ride a bicycle on the sidewalk and crash into a pedestrian while turning.
+As a result, he got injured, and his arm had to be operated on.
 It costs 6,500 EUR.
 Your insurance company will pay for this.

 - Property damage/damage to objects

-If your action will result in financial damage to others, it will be determined as financial damage.
+If your action results in financial damage to others, it will be determined as financial damage.
 For example, a bicycle accident that you caused.
 The affected person has injured himself and must immediately go to a hospital.

-Thus, he can’t work today and some days after, so your liability insurance compensates for the money he loses as a result of the accident.
+Thus, he can’t work today and maybe some days after, so your liability insurance compensates for the money he loses due to the accident.

-Even attorneys and court costs are covered by individual rates of liability insurance.
+Even attorneys and court costs can be covered by liability insurance.
 Make sure you carefully read all services and terms before signing up for the particular insurance.